Chanel West Coast Sizzles In Leather Outfit & Shows Off New Bling On Instagram

 Chanel West Coast has been on an absolute roll today, sharing a total of three new posts on Instagram.
 Her newest share was different than all the rest, as she showed off her figure in a leather outfit that incorporated eye-catching bling.

-The Ridiculousness star exuded flirty vibes in the photo.
-Her outfit included a black corset-inspired tank top and eye-catching bottoms.
-The top had cupped accents that hugged her cleavage, along with a short cut that left parts of her midriff showing.
+The Ridiculousness star exuded flirty vibes in the photo, wearing an outfit that included a black corset-inspired tank top and matching bottoms.
+The top had cupped accents that hugged her cleavage, along with a short cut that left parts of her midriff exposed.
 The thin straps peeked through behind her flowing hair.
-The focal point of the piece were arguably the strands of sparkling gems that adorned the front zipper.
-These were several inches in length.
+The focal point of the piece was arguably the strands of sparkling gems that adorned the front zipper, which measured several inches in length.

-In addition, Chanel sported a pair of pants or a skirt — it was hard to tell, thanks to the photo being cropped by her upper thighs.
-What was easy to see, however, was the voluminous, ruffled accents that decorated her hips.
-Moreover, she completed the look with a belt.
-It featured an extra-large, rectangular buckle that was studded with gems.
+In addition, Chanel sported a pair of pants or a skirt — it was hard to tell, thanks to the photo being cropped at her upper thighs.
+What was easy to see, however, were the voluminous, ruffled accents that decorated her hips.
+She paired the bottoms with a belt that featured an extra-large, rectangular buckle that was studded with gems.

+The stunner opted to wear her hair down in a middle part, her soft waves cascading down the front of her shoulders.
+She completed her look with a couple of bracelets on her right wrist.

-In the captions, the beauty tagged an Instagram page called @diamondcutexoticss, which is a private account.
-Their associated pages in the bio point to a CBD marijuana company.
-At any rate, the singer thanked the account for her new cuban link necklace which she rocked in the photo.
+In the caption, the beauty tagged an Instagram page called @diamondcutexoticss, which is a private account whose associated pages in the bio point to a CBD marijuana company.
+At any rate, the singer thanked the account for her new Cuban link necklace, which she rocked in the photo.
 It was light gold and added a new level of glam to her look.

-Furthermore, the stunner opted to wear her hair down in a middle part.
-Her soft waves cascaded down the front of her shoulders.
-She completed her look with a couple of bracelets on her right wrist.

 Chanel’s admirers took to the comments section to share their compliments.